 - Whisk baking powder, salt, cinnamon, ginger, and flour in a medium bowl.
 Set aside.

 - Cream brown sugar and butter in the bowl of an electric mixer fitted with a paddle attachment.
 Add egg and vanilla and beat until combined.
 Mix in dry ingredients.
 Stir in carrots.

 - Press into prepared pan (dough is sticky, spray your hands with cooking spray to avoid it sticking to your hands).

 - Bake for about 25-30 minutes.
 (Be careful not to overcook – the center will still be jiggly when you take these out of the oven and they will finish cooking and firming up as they cool.
 They stay super soft though!)

 - Cool completely in pan before frosting.

-- Whisk cream cheese and butter together (you can also use a hand mixer).
-Whisk in powdered sugar.
-Add vanilla and cinnamon and whisk until smooth.
+- Make your frosting: beat cream cheese and butter together with an electric mixer.
+Slowly mix in powdered sugar.
+Add vanilla and cinnamon and mix until smooth.
 Frost bars in pan.

 Carrot Cake Blondies are the best of both worlds – carrot cake and blondies!
 I especially love the cream cheese frosting.

 All text and images © DOROTHY KERN for Crazy for Crust.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Disclaimer: Nutrition information shown is not guaranteed to be accurate.